Dr. Anu Bajaj FAQs

 What is the hemostatic net?

 A hemostatic net is a newer technique that uses external sutures to stabilize the skin and reduce the risk of hematomas and seromas.
-These external sutures are typically removed a few days after surgery.
+These external sutures are typically removed 72 hours after surgery.

 How can I prepare for facelift surgery and recovery?